-Have you heard of the Billionaire Blog Club or BBC?
+Have you heard of the Dare to Conquer?
 Right.
 So I just purchased my membership this week, and so far, I am not regretting it.
-That’s good right?
-No but seriously, if you are a new blogger BBC is a really good investment.
+That’s good, right?
+No, but seriously, if you are a new blogger Dare to Conquer is a really good investment.
 I wish I bit the bullet when I first started blogging.
 But anyway.

-My point is, with BBC, you pay a one off membership fee, and get lifetime access to all the courses, ebooks, and resources that Paul Scrivens (or Scrivs) offers.
+My point is, with Dare to Conquer, you pay a one-off membership fee, and get lifetime access to all the courses, ebooks, and resources that Paul Scrivens (or Scrivs) offers.
 Even better, you get access to an amazing community of bloggers with varying levels of experience.
 Scrivs himself is always online to respond to you himself.
 I think that’s really cool.

-Another thing I found really helpful with BBC are the Pinterest Group Boards.
+Another thing I found really helpful with Dare to Conquer is the Pinterest Group Boards.
 There is a list of Group Boards that other bloggers own.
 They give really simple instructions on how to join.
-For most, you literally just send them an email saying that you’re a BBC member and that you’d love to join their group board – and you’re in.
+For most, you literally just send them an email saying that you’re a Dare to Conquer member and that you’d love to join their group board – and you’re in.

-Side note here… Enrollments for a lifetime BBC membership are now closed, but you can sign up to be notified when it’s back up and open.
+Side note here… Enrollments for a lifetime Dare to Conquer membership are now closed, but you can sign up to be notified when it’s back up and open.
 He has a free 12-day Blogging Boot Camp available in the meantime… and I recommend you sign up for this.
 This is how I first learned of Paul’s teaching style.
 Moving on…

 Grow Your Pinterest Followers #5- Create Awesome Quality Images

 I’m sure you’ve all heard that Pinterest is a visual search engine.
 Right?
 Okay, so this means that us human users use visuals to decide on whether we want to click, pin, save, or skip a pin.